Emergency Dentist Los Angeles, CA

 Do they see children?

-Can I just call for advice?
+Can I call just for advice?

 Will one visit solve everything permanently?